sadriguler/sadriguler.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_sadri.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info: # address for ex as below
-    <p>555 your office number</p>
+  #  <p> aaaaa 555 your office number</p>
-    <p>123 your address street</p>
+  #  <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #  <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I read, watch, travel, run, bike, take photographs, and dance.
+In the meantime, I try to learn.
+If somehow I manage to learn or create something new, then there is a pretty good chance that you will find it out in this website.

+For the ones interested with my career, you can take a look in the CV.
+For the rest, I will sporadically share some of my writings in the blog.
+Maybe, I will add some of my favorite photographs which I have been taking over the years.
+For now, I do not know how much technical writings you will find other than my publication list, because I easily get bored when I try to write technical documents (shhh, please don't tell anyone).

+Dear visitor, I hope you will be able to find something worth your time.
+If you can not, please do not hesitate to move forward to a new sea in the (almost) infinite waters of the internet ocean.
+Welcome!

+PS.
+This is a bilingual website with Turkish and English, which I do not guarantee that you can find all the content in both languages.
+In case of you are interested with a translation, please do not hesitate to ask for it and I will do my best.